Echinacea Purpurea – How To Grow Purple Coneflower

 As is typical with all sun-loving plants, more sunlight will mean larger plants.
 This plant is best if it can get six hours of sunlight per day from June-August.
 Also, during extreme heat/drought, it may like to get a bit of water.

+Do nothing.
+It is native to North America, and can take a long hard winter (zone 4-8).
 Once this plant is done blooming and begins to go dormant, don’t cut it back.
 Leaving your dead plants up can provide many ecological benefits.
 The first benefit you will notice with this flower is that the birds, particularly goldfinches, love to land on the seed heads and pick out the seeds to eat.
 I’ve seen four goldfinches at a time eating seed from plants I have grown.
 So, it is like a natural bird feeder for your garden!
 Also, many beneficial insects will hibernate, or have larvae in the hollow stems.
 Keeping those up will allow them a safe place to over-winter and reemerge in the spring.

 Harvesting Echinacea Seed